A look at the January 1994 issue of British C64 magazine, Commodore Format.

 But it’s that incredible sense of positivity you’re left with after finishing CF40.
 Hutch’s hope was to lift the spirits of kids still using a C64 when everyone else at school had a SNES, but also to encourage the older heads – maybe those who were also using an Amiga – to put something back into a machine they really loved.
-Incredibly, as we’ll see over the coming months, folk responded en masse and the movement is still going over 23 years later.
+Incredibly, as we’ll see over the coming months, folk responded en masse and the movement is still going decades later.
 What a computer.
 What a magazine.
 CF

 ON THE POWER PACK

 As we’ve said up there, utilities led the tape for the first time this month: a strong statement about the mag’s direction to readers more accustomed to a monthly dose of games.
 Word processor Interword had a problem: it had previously been disk only and thus you couldn’t save your documents (you could later get a fix by writing off to the mag).
 Monster Mash Editor was an easy way to make sprites for your games, propped up with some great tutorials in the mag.
 Games wise, Jocky Wilson’s Darts Challenge was on side 2 of the tape (even if was called something different in the mag), and IO (Into Oblivion) was a good looking but tough shooter; the first of a raft of games the Power Pack would see from budget stalwarts Zeppelin.
 It’s a decent mix, and you can read the tape pages in full here.

 - More issues of CF